NickBot-dev/ticket-lifecycle/README.md

 </p>
 <p>
 Ticket Assignment and Communication.
 This ticket was assigned to myself and I responded with an update to the emergency after further investigation.
 Also, assuring the customer that I am working on it diligently.
 The second comment posted was my final solution for resolving the ticket.
-Being polite and empathetic with customers through good communication is a must.
+Being polite and empathetic with customers through good communication is important.
 </p>
 <br />